CybertronianFan/Temperature-and-Humidity-sensor/README.md

 Connection Guide:

 1. Connect the 5V Arduino pin to the + rail on the breadboard.
 (Make sure the Arduino Uno isn't being given power during this connection period).

 2\.
 Connect the ground Arduino pin to the - rail on the breadboard.

 3\.
-Connect the LCD pins onto to the breadboard (Make sure onto the regular rails and not the power rails on the side.
+Connect the LCD pins onto to the breadboard (Make sure it is on the regular rails and not the power rails on the side).

 4\.
 Place the potentiometer across the "bridge" of the breadboard.